RosettaCommons/documentation/application_documentation/rna-design.md

 -   This method does not currently include any optimization of the backbone positions.
 -   This method does not yet support the design of a subset of nucleotide positions.
+-   For a preview of how to do both effectively, check out the new [[stepwise|stepwise]] framework.

 Input Files
 ===========